 This week did not fly by like the others.
-It clunked and clawed and left muddy footprints though the days.
+It clunked and clawed and left muddy footprints through the days.
 Just when you think you have the steps memorized, have the rhythm worked out you end up on a dance floor without a clue what to do.

-Friday though Sunday Jeff was away at a camp with 48 kids from different Young Life areas in Scotland.
+Friday though Sunday Jeff was away speaking at a camp with 48 kids from different Young Life areas in Scotland.
 In America I would have stopped the juggling act of different hats to go with him.
 Giving the mom hat to a grandma to wear and donning only a ministry one.
 Here, we aren't quite at the place were we can leave three life loving boys with someone else for more than a couple hours.
 So, I stayed and prayed for the kids and leaders instead.
 The boys and I took trips to the forest, did Saturday football and visited the Dundee Science museum.
 Those are the things I take pictures of to remember and share with family back home.
 And on homesick days we sometimes go through the virtual photo album on my phone.
 On the hard days, the remembering is so important.

 Jeff came home on Sunday evening.
 In time to go to our dear neighbor's funeral on Monday.
 The neighbor with twinkling eyes, and knowing smile.
 The one that shared a similar story to my dad.
 And clouds formed in my heart and head that seemed to muddle all the good things that are given each day.
 The things I can usually see and give thanks for.